paesas-upc/Deploy-AI-Agents-Docker/README.md

 Together, they enable a system where different agents can cooperate (research + messaging/email actions) instead of using a single monolithic prompt.

 #### PostgreSQL (Persistence)
-**PostgreSQL** is used to persist chat messages or other events produced by the API.
+**PostgreSQL** is used to save chat messages or other events produced by the API.
 Storing messages in a database is useful for auditing, debugging, analytics, and building UI features like “recent conversations”.

 ### Architecture (High Level)
 1. A user/client sends an HTTP request to the deployed API.